Baker/HSIMP/README.md

 In this repo, I will keep it updated with the current source code to the website, I currently am re-working the entire website.

-We currently have a trello of the ideas we  plan of either adding in this update or a future update.
+We currently have a trello of the ideas we plan to either adding in this update or a future update.
 You can view it [here](https://trello.com/b/nWk64vpZ/hsimp).

 #### Feature Request?